Learning Vertex Representations for Bipartite Networks: Related Work

 \subsection{Bipartite Network Modeling}

 As a ubiquitous data structure, bipartite networks have been mined for many applications, among which vertex ranking is an active research problem.
 For example, HITS~\cite{DBLP:conf/soda/Kleinberg98} learns to rank vertices by capturing some semantic relations within a bipartite network.
 Co-HITS~\cite{DBLP:conf/kdd/DengLK09} incorporates content information of vertices and the constraints on relevance into vertex ranking of bipartite network.
 BiRank~\cite{DBLP:journals/tkde/HeGKW17} ranks vertices by taking into account both the network structure and prior knowledge.
+LambdaFM~\cite{DBLP:conf/cikm/YuanGJCYZ16} is a ranking based factorization machine by considering different positions in the ranking list have different effects on the performance.
+DNS~\cite{DBLP:conf/sigir/ZhangCWY13} also improves the performance of top-N recommendation by designing a series of sampling strategies to sample negative items.

 Distributed vertex representation is an alternative way to leverage signals from bipartite network.
 Unlike the ranking task, it learns a low dimensional representation of a vertex, which can be seen as the ``features'' of the vertex that preserves more information rather than simply a ranking score.
 Latent factor model (LFM), which has been widely investigated in the field of recommender systems and semantic analysis, is the most representative model.
 And a typical implementation of LFM is based on matrix factorization~\cite{DCF,DBLP:conf/uai/RendleFGS09,DBLP:conf/sigir/HeZKC16}.
 Recent advances utilize deep learning methods to learn vertex embeddings on the user-item network for recommendation~\cite{DBLP:conf/www/HeLZNHC17}.
 It is worth pointing out that these methods are tailored for the recommendation task, rather than for learning informative vertex embeddings.
 Moreover, they model the explicit relations in bipartite network only, which can be improved by incorporating implicit relations as shown in~\cite{DBLP:conf/AAAI/LuYu,DBLP:conf/aaai/JiangCYXY16}.